 Solutions and recommendations

-The market intelligence team at Infiniti Research performs an in-depth secondary research to understand the norms and culture that are followed by the major market players and develop an effective EVP strategy.
+The market intelligence team at Infiniti Research performs in-depth secondary research to understand the norms and culture that are followed by the major market players and develop an effective EVP strategy.
 Some of the solutions offered include:

 - Offer insights on the gaps and strengths within the organization obtained from the legacy data to gain a better understanding of the company